2000prcs/Data-Miner/README.md

 To run the program and run tests, Node.js must be installed globally on your device.
 This program is built with `Node 8.11.1`

-## Design overview

-1. Language: I decided to use JavaScript with Node.js environment
-2. Running program: To make the program executable, I mapped `miner` command with bin.
-This maps the command to the file `index.js` to be executed.
-The program can be executed by modifying `index.js` file permission with `chmod` as well.
-3. Main Process: Main function `miner()` takes input from STDIN => Read the file to parse data => pass the data and user query to command handlers
-=> the `logCompanies()` function takes the mapped result and logs it as a string to the console

 ## Install instructions